UsmanMansoor003/ETL_using_BigQuery-Postgres/README.md

 * Docker image File is used to containerized both the ETL scripts.
 * Elephantsql (https://www.elephantsql.com/) is used which provide PostgresSql database as a service.
 * Google BigQuery is also been used which provide fully managed enterprise data warehouse that helps to manage and analyze your data.
-#### Reason of Using the two different databases and setup is just to showcase different skill sets i.e. tradional database, cloud technology, Big data analytics etc.

 ## Description of the scripts
 ### ETL_script_for_PostgresSql.py